sebinsua/neo4j-simple/README.md

 ### `query(...)`

-This is an alias of Rainbird's `query()` but will return a promise, with the following extra methods:
+This is an alias of Rainbird's `query()` but will return a promise.

+Rainbird supports multiple queries and can return multiple result sets.
+In our case `then()` will receive all of these results, however we supply a set of helper methods against the promise that make it easy to parse the results for the simpler case of one query.

 #### `getResult()` or `getResultAt(nodeAlias)`